winston-de/play/README.md

 - `play.screen.top` - The `y` coordinate for the top of the screen.
 - `play.screen.bottom` - The `y` coordinate for the bottom of the screen.
 - `play.screen.title` - Sets the title of the window
+- `play.screen.show_grid` - When set to True, shows a labeled grid, as well as mouse coordinates next to the cursor.
+For best results, your screen size should be a multiple of two

 #### `play.all_sprites`